kubewarden/kubewarden.io/content/blog/2021/09/towards-a-universal-policy-platform.md

 We wrote a Rust library that can be used to invoke Rego policies compiled into WebAssembly modules.
-This library is called Burrego (a burrito with a Rego filling: obvious, isn't it?! 🌯 🤓) and can be found [here](https://github.com/kubewarden/policy-evaluator/tree/main/crates/burrego).
+This library is called Burrego (a burrito with a Rego filling: obvious, isn't it?! 🌯 🤓) and you can find the [Burrego source code on GitHub](https://github.com/kubewarden/policy-evaluator/tree/main/crates/burrego).

 The Rego language provides some [built-in functions](https://www.openpolicyagent.org/docs/latest/policy-reference/#built-in-functions) to help with String operations, regular expressions and many more.